Shahynkamali/Boxhub/README.md

 - If for some reason the map does not render, try adding a new API Key in the env file.
 (Limit might be hit)

 - Components in the `components` folder are components that I have build for personal projects.
 Only used components that i needed and adjusted them for this application

+- Images url's did not work, returned 404 so i replaced them with a fallback